-Pavlova is one of my favorite desserts and I have always wanted to try making it, but have always been a bit scared of the process, but it turned out that it is really easy to make and above all delicious.
-I thought Pavlova is a Russian dessert, forgive my ignorance.
-Probably because of the name but now I know better, although it was named to honor the late Russian ballerina Anna Pavlova.
+Pavlova is one of my favorite desserts and I have always wanted to try making it.
+I have always been a bit scared of the process, but it turned out that it is really easy to make and above all delicious.
+From the name I thought Pavlova was a Russian dessert, forgive my ignorance.
+Pavlova is actually an Australian dessert that was named to honor the late Russian ballerina Anna Pavlova.

 In Egypt, Easter Sunday is always followed by a special festival on Monday.
 It is called ” Shamm Annaseem” which is considered the Spring celebration since almost 5000 years ago.
 It is a celebration to welcome Spring which meant new life and new beginnings.
 This day is celebrated by all Egyptians regardless of their religion.